outpace/config/README.md

 ## Installation

-*Note: until these are pushed into our repo, `git clone` this project and then invoke `lein install` in each subdirectory.*

 Applications and libraries wishing to declare config vars, add the following dependency in your `project.clj` file:

 ```clojure
 :dependencies [[com.outpace/config "0.1.0"]]
 ```

 Note: it is inappropriate for libraries to include their own `config.edn` file since that is an application deployment concern.
-Including default values in-code (which can then be exposed by the plugin) is acceptable.
+Including default values in-code (which can then be exposed by the generator) is acceptable.

 ## Config Usage